JayceSoul/CPS305-Algorithms/README.md

 The programing language used is python 3.

-Each lab has a html file report that explains the objective and findings of the lab.
+Each lab has a jypter notebook report and a html file version that explains the objective and findings of the lab.